Flaw in PGP 5.0 Key Generation

 A pgp signed version of this statement is also available at

 The CERT Coordination Center thanks Germano Caronni, Thomas Roessler, and Marcel Waldvogel for initially discovering and reporting this vulnerability, and for their help in developing this advisory.
-Additionally we thank Brett Thomas for his
+Additionally we thank Brett Thomas for his insights.

 Shawn Hernan was the primary author of this document.